15five/python-circleci-package-boilerplate/README.md

 ## To Use:
 1. Copy Repo
-2. Replace all instances of "python-package-boilerplate" with your package name
+2. Replace all instances of "python-circleci-package-boilerplate" with your package name
 3. Replace "healthchecks_manager" folder name with package name.
 Do search/replace as well.
 4. Go over setup.py and configure it to your liking
 4. Replace code & tests